Health nut neurosis

 It is indeed a domain fraught with difficulties.

 The health nut neurosis is all to do with degree.
 Is it okay to have a coke very occasionally?
-A slice of very rich black-forest cake?
+Can you enjoy a slice of very rich black-forest cake at a birthday party without feeling guilt?

 Would you on occasion have a slice of white toast?
 I wouldn't; it is completely tasteless and boring.

 And where do we draw the line?
-I won't have a cigarette, a drink of hard liquor, a snort of cocaine.
+I won't have a cigarette, a drink of hard liquor or soft drugs; not ever.

 The chronically ill